cdktf/cdktf-provider-google/docs/dataGoogleStorageBucket.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.23.0/docs/data-sources/storage_bucket#id DataGoogleStorageBucket#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.24.0/docs/data-sources/storage_bucket#id DataGoogleStorageBucket#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `project`<sup>Optional</sup> <a name="project" id="@cdktf/provider-google.dataGoogleStorageBucket.DataGoogleStorageBucket.Initializer.parameter.project"></a>

+- *Type:* str

+The ID of the project in which the resource belongs.

+If it is not provided, the provider project is used.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.24.0/docs/data-sources/storage_bucket#project DataGoogleStorageBucket#project}

 ---